FangshuoCao/My-Algorithm-Notes/README.md

 # Algorithm Notes

-Hello algorithm lovers and leetcode grinders!
+Hello algorithm lovers and LeetCode grinders!

 This repository contains my personal notes and summaries from learning algorithms.
 These notes cover a variety of algorithmic concepts, data structures, problem-solving techniques, and example problems to help reinforce understanding.

-Most of the contents here are based on the teachings of The course content is based on the teachings of [Zuo Chengyun]((https://github.com/algorithmzuo)).
-His course(in Chinese) is great and I highly recommended you check it out!
+Most of the content here is based on the teachings of [Zuo Chengyun](https://github.com/algorithmzuo).
+His course (in Chinese) is excellent, and I highly recommend you check it out!

-I hope my notes can help you during your leetcode grinds!
+I hope my notes can help you during your LeetCode grinds!

 ## What's Covered

 ### Techniques